In this guide we’ll look at the best weather stations for the UK market.

 When it comes to the wind gauge, you need to find somewhere high up to position it.
 Any quick googling will tell you that wind speed is normally measured at a height of 10 m – not necessarily achievable in a standard garden!

-You can mount your sensor on a fence post or pole or perhaps on a chimney or flat roof.
+However, you can still mount your sensor on a fence post or pole, or perhaps on a chimney or flat roof.
 If you plan on fixing your sensor to a chimney, situate it on the side of the prevailing wind – in the UK this is the South East

 Aim to position the wind gauge at least 3 m higher than the majority of the obstructions in your garden.
 The more clearance you can get, the better!

 Seeing as many home weather stations have all the sensors in one unit, it can be hard to choose the ideal location.
 However, a 1.5 m fence post or pole located in the most open area of your garden, set in concrete to keep it level, is often the best solution to provide accurate readings across the board.